Yasmeen-Shamakh/Examination-System/README.md

 •	Stored Procedures <br />
     o	Main Procedures:- <br />
-            19 main procedures to Select, Insert, Update and Delete in any table<br />
+            19 procedures to Select, Insert, Update and Delete in any table<br />

 o	Exam Procedures:- <br />
 -Exam generation: to create Exam with unique exam code for each student <br />